WittleWolfie/WW-Blueprint-Core/BlueprintCore/articles/contributing.md

     * Run all unit tests
         * Note: If tests throw exceptions when adding blueprints from TestData just re-run them.
 There is an issue with static data sticking around that I have not been able to resolve.

 # Using BlueprintCoreGen

-BlueprintCoreGen is the tool responsible for generating the ActionsBuilder, ConditionsBuilder, and Blueprint Configurator classes.
+BlueprintCoreGen is the tool responsible for generating the ActionsBuilder, ConditionsBuilder, and Blueprint configurator classes.
 It can execute in one of two modes: Analysis and Code Generation.
 In both modes be sure to run it in Debug configuration.

 ## Analysis